massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 "Call Smart Contract" operation
 -------------------------------

-This operation allow you to call the function of a smart contract that exists on the blockchain with specific parameters and coins.
+This operation allows you to call the function of a smart contract that exists on the blockchain with specific parameters and coins.

 An `example <https://github.com/massalabs/massa-web3#smart-contract-read-and-write-calls>`_ in massa-web3